CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 the start.
 This can minimize the deliberate porting work while preserving the freedom to use ordinary Python whenever it helps establish the method.

-Integration into MC/DC begins by adapting the verified method to the packed runtime inputs used by transport.
-Decorate the integrated function with ``@njit`` like the surrounding transport functions; in Python mode, MC/DC disables JIT compilation and calls the same function as Python.
+Porting for accelerated execution begins by adapting the verified method so that the required information and behavior use the packed runtime inputs available to transport.
+Decorate the maintained function with ``@njit`` like the surrounding transport functions; in Python mode, MC/DC disables JIT compilation and calls the same function as Python.

 .. code-block:: python